 Skip to contents

-pvEBayes is an R package that implements a suite of nonparametric empirical Bayes methods for pharmacovigilance, including Gamma-Poisson Shrinker (GPS), K-gamma, general-gamma, Koenker-Mizera (KM), and Efron models.
-It provides tools for fitting these models to the spontaneous reporting system (SRS) frequency tables, extracting summaries, performing hyperparameter tuning, and generating graphical summaries (eye plots and heatmaps) for signal detection and estimation.
+pvEBayes is an R package that implements a suite of nonparametric empirical Bayes methods for pharmacovigilance, including the Gamma-Poisson Shrinker (GPS), K-gamma, general-gamma, Koenker-Mizera (KM), and Efron models.
+It provides tools for fitting these models to the spontaneous reporting system (SRS) frequency tables, extracting summaries, performing hyperparameter tuning, and generating graphical summaries (eye plots and heatmaps) for signal detection and signal strength estimation.

 Spontaneous Reporting System (SRS) Table: An drug safety SRS dataset catalogs AE reports on I AE rows across J drug columns.
 Let Nij{N_{ij}} denote the number of reported cases for the i-th AE and the j-th drug, where i=1,...,I{i = 1,..., I} and j=1,...,J{j = 1,..., J}.